-Interestingly, many immigrants come to America for the employment opportunities it offers, but then they vote for the socialist anti-business party
+Interestingly, many immigrants come to America for the employment opportunities it offers, but then they vote for the socialist anti-business party.
+Dumb.

 It is definitely a plus for Democrats that so many legal immigrants are unclear on the laws that pertain to them.

 Citizenship Applications in the U.S. Surge as Immigration Talk Toughens, New York Times, October, 27, 2017

 LOS ANGELES — For nearly a decade, Yonis Bernal felt perfectly secure carrying a green card that allowed him to live and work legally in the United States.
 Becoming a citizen was not a priority.